Shop local this Small Business Saturday 2021 on November 27 — these hard-working coffee companies need the support now more than ever.

-- Many coffee businesses need your support to not only stay afloat during the pandemic, but also to continue their humanitarian efforts.
+- Many coffee businesses need your support to not only stay afloat, but to also continue their humanitarian efforts.

-- Here are 10 small coffee brands that offer high-quality specialty coffee as well as offer beautiful acts of altruism year round.
+- Here are 10 small coffee brands that offer high-quality specialty coffee as well as carry out beautiful acts of altruism year round.

 Fortunately, there’s something big you can do, and that’s shop small!
-In other words, do your holiday shopping this season at small businesses.
+In other words, do your holiday shopping this season at small businesses instead of heading to the national brands we all know.
 Doing this simple act can have a great impact on your community’s economy.

 To help you find businesses worthy of your support in the coffee industry specifically, here’s a list of 10 altruistic small coffee businesses that not only produce excellent-tasting specialty coffee, but who also have a big heart for humanity.